strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     4.d.
 If you have already given Strapi Cloud access to all repositories of your GitHub account, go directly to the next step.
 If not, you will be redirected to a GitHub modal where you will have to allow Strapi Cloud access to the newly created repository (more information in the [GitHub documentation](https://docs.github.com/en/apps/overview)).

     4.e.
-Back in the project creation interface, select your *Account* and the *Repository* you just created.
+Back in the project deployment interface, select your *Account* and the *Repository* you just created.

     <ThemedImage
     alt="Selecting GitHub account and repository"